Cuck (album)

-An unfinished version of the album was leaked in May 2025 following a charity crowdfunding campaign via Discord; the proceeds of the leak were donated to the United States Holocaust Memorial Museum.
-West began to retract his antisemitic statements that same month, releasing censored versions of "WW3" and "Heil Hitler" to streaming services and renaming the album to In a Perfect World.
-In November 2025, "WW3", "Hallelujah" and "Hit Symphony" were retracted from all streaming platforms.
+West promoted Cuck with the singles "Cousins" and "Heil Hitler" between April and May.
+Cuck was leaked online in May following a charity crowdfunding campaign, the proceeds of which were donated to the United States Holocaust Memorial Museum.
+West began to retract his antisemitic statements afterwards, releasing censored versions of "WW3" and "Heil Hitler" and renaming the album In a Perfect World.
+By January 2026, West had apologized for his antisemitic remarks and removed the Cuck singles from streaming services.
+The Cuck song "Diddy Free" was given to Combs' son King Combs and released on his EP Never Stop (2025), while "Gas Chambers" was repurposed as "All the Love" for West's 2026 album Bully.